Ryan Jackson (first baseman/outfielder): Playing career

 On November 6, 2002, Jackson signed with the Devil Rays and spent the whole year in the minors.
 In 2004, he played 16 games for the Atlanta Braves' Triple-A affiliate, the Richmond Braves.
+He then played for the Lotte Giants in the Korea Baseball Organization in 2004 and 2005.

 Coaching career

 Jackson began his coaching career at the minor league level in the Cincinnati Reds' organization.
 In 2007, Jackson became the hitting coach for the Single-A Sarasota Reds, and again served as the hitting coach in 2008.
 He was named the hitting coach for Double-A Carolina for the 2009 and 2010 seasons, then he assumed the same position for the Triple-A Louisville Bats beginning with the 2011 season, under new manager David Bell.
 He then served as the Reds' roving minor league hitting coordinator from 2012 through 2016.

 In January 2019, he was named field coordinator for the Boston Red Sox' player development system.
+He became a special assistant in player development in 2023.

+In 2025, Jackson was a minor league mental performance coordinator with the Pittsburgh Pirates.
+He became a Pirates' major league coach in 2026.